dossantosh/SpringFirstProject/README.md

 ## 📌 Project Overview

 A web application for user management, news, and perfume catalog, built with Spring Boot, Thymeleaf, and PostgreSQL.
-This project showcases secure authentication, session management, and modular architecture, supporting both server-side rendering and RESTful APIs for modern frontends.
+This project showcases secure authentication, session management and modular architecture, supporting both server-side rendering and RESTful APIs.

-This project serves as a foundation for developing enterprise-grade web applications, focusing on security and fine-grained user role/permission separation, Controlled via custom permission roles, modules, and submodules through custom annotations and JDBC session management.
+Serves as a foundation for developing enterprise-grade web applications, focusing on security and fine-grained user role/permission separation, Controlled via custom permission roles (modules and submodules) through custom annotations controlled with Aspects(AOP) and JDBC session management.

 ---